dsoprea/go-time-parse/README.md

 - "2 years from now"
 - "a minute from now"

+All of the above are interpreted as time-type phrases.

 In addition, the phrase "now" will be parsed as a zero duration with a "time" phrase-type.

-All of the above are interpreted as time-type phrases.

 "every" expressions can also be provided and will always be interpreted as interval-type phrases:

-- "every six hours"
+- "every 6 hours"

 ## Format-Style